ners/NixOS/README.md

  - The keyboard layout of choice should be set up in both console and graphical environments.
  - The shell/terminal setup should be delightful rather than boring and plain, and should not break POSIX compatilibity.
  - Reasonably useful utilities such as virtualisation managers, e-mail clients, and office applications, should come out of the box; the ease of doing so is the largest victory of modern Linux desktop.
- - Good integration between VM guest and host should be easy to achieve, if desired; e.g. the [ISO image][iso-image] is one example of such.
+ - When running as a virtualised guest, it should be easy to configure guest tools and agents for improved integration with the host; e.g. the [ISO image][iso-image] is one such configuration.

 ### Easy server setup